INSTALLING AND OPERATING THE

 Solder resistor(s) to Topcon upper-port connector: The upper-port adapter does not make any connection to the electronic connector (the "pogo-lands" connector just in front of the upper-port receptacle) associated with the upper port.
 Thus to indicate the presence of an adapter to the Topcon unit, it is necessary to modify this connector as follows.

-We recommend you remove and send the pogo-lands connector to us for this modification, for which there is no additional charge.
-If you wish to install the modification yourself, use the following instructions.
+NOTE We recommend you remove and send the pogo-lands connector to us for this modification, for which there is no additional charge.
+If you wish to install the modification yourself, use the following instructions, referring also to Figure 8 below.

 Remove the upper port pogo-lands connector located just in front of the upper-port receptacle by removing the two flat-head Phillips screws.
 These screws are typically tight and thread-locked, so use a well-fitting screwdriver and firm technique.
 Two new flat-head screws and 2mm hex key are provided to replace these screws, should they become marred during removal.
 Once unscrewed, free the pogo-lands connector from the yellow-wire connector by pulling to separate.